• Skip to primary navigation

 • Fresh thyme and just the right amount of heavy cream gently coat the mushrooms in a velvety, savory sauce; and

-• Soft white bread crumbs create the buttery, crispy top that so perfectly contrasts with the saucy mushrooms below.
+• Melty Gruyere cheese and soft white bread crumbs create the buttery, crispy top that so perfectly contrasts with the saucy mushrooms below.

 The Ingredients